-Move to an absolute position
+Move to an absolute position expressed in seconds

-position [int] number of samples to skip from the start of the stream set_time_position (time_position) Move to an absolute position expressed in seconds time_position [float] seconds to skip from the start of the stream class auditok.io.BufferAudioSource(data_buffer, sampling_rate=16000, sample_width=2, channels=1)
+time\position [float] seconds to skip from the start of the stream class auditok.io.BufferAudioSource(data\buffer, sampling\rate=16000, sample\width=2, channels=1)

 An AudioSource that encapsulates and reads data from a memory buffer.
 It implements methods from Rewindable and is therefore a navigable AudioSource.